code-on-sunday/buildr.studio/stories.md

 ## Story 25:

 Click on the chevron icon at the beginning of the folder item will expand it but won't change its selected state.

+## Story 26:

+While the ctrl key is pressed, clicking on that folder item should only change its selection state and won't change its expansion state.